davidlong028/SwiftyRadio/README.md

 # SwiftyRadio #
-A simple and easy way to build streaming radio apps for iOS, tvOS, & macOS.
+Simple and easy way to build streaming radio apps for iOS, tvOS, & macOS.

 ## Installation ##
 SwiftyRadio can be installed by simply adding the SwiftyRadio.swift file to your project.

-## Swift 3 ##
-For those using Xcode 8 and Swift 3, there will be a swift-3 branch of SwiftyRadio available soon.
-It will be merged to master once Swift 3 exits beta later this year.

 ## Usage ##
 In AppDelegate.swift add the following code after imports and before `@UIApplicationMain`.